Jose Trevino Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.4 K/9, the third-best in the league.
+- The Twins pitching staff is second in MLB with a collective 10.4 strikeouts per nine innings.

-- The Twins have a 2.46 team ERA that ranks second across all MLB pitching staffs.
+- The Twins have the second-ranked team ERA among all league pitching staffs (2.50).

-- Twins pitchers combine to rank 12th in baseball in home runs surrendered (13 total, one per game).
+- The Twins rank 15th in baseball in home runs surrendered (16 total, 1.1 per game).

-- Varland starts for the first time this season for the Twins.
+- The Twins are sending Mahle (1-1) to the mound for his third start of the season.

+- His most recent time out came in relief on Friday when the right-hander threw 2/3 innings against the New York Yankees while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.